JohnArrowwood/coding-challenges/hacker-rank/challenges/minimum-swaps-2/README.md

 ### Duplicate values

 The problem statement specifically says there are no duplicates.
-But it only makes sense to enforce this.
-While building the index dictionary, assert that the key does not exist before you put it in there.
+But if you wanted to enforce this, then while building the index dictionary, assert that the key does not exist before you put it in there.

+I deliberately do not do this, but it would be easy enough to add.